Bitcoin History and Value: From Zero and Controversial to $64,000 and World Acceptance

-Bitcoin history is the most successful story than any commodity the world has ever seen.
-Did you have see a currency or a commodity holding a major 2-day event?
-The Bitcoin Conference 2021 in Miami held on June 4th and 5th attracted over 12,000 people.
-Any one from Miami Major, billionaires, Silicon Valley tycoons, to former congressmen, current senators, celebrities, to the average Joe and soccer mom was there.
+Bitcoin’s history reveals Bitcoin as the most profitable asset in the last 1o years, unmatched despite its much-criticized volatility.
+The Bitcoin Conference 2021 held on June 4th and 5th in Miami attracted over 12,000 people.
+Anyone from Miami Major, billionaires, Silicon Valley tycoons, former congressmen, current senators, celebrities, to the average Joe and soccer mom was there.
 A lot has happened since Bitcoin launched in January 2009.

-When I see prominent, “supposley smart people” on the news still asking this questions “what is Bitcoin exactly?” “where is its value?”
-12 years after its inception in 2009, and after it grew as high as $64,000, I really scratch my head.
+When I see prominent, “supposedly smart people” on the news still ask this question “What is Bitcoin exactly?” “where is its value?”
+12 years after its inception in 2009, and after it grew as high as $69,000, I really scratch my head.
 My God really?
 Read the white paper!

 Bitcoin is actually simple.